leonl42/iannwtf_hw5/README.md

 | Layer_4 |  (14,14)  |   (14,14)   |

 Our output "image" has 14x14 = 196 different output cells.
-Each of these cells has a different receiptive field in Layer_1.
+Each of these cells has a different receptive field in Layer_1.
-(24,24) is the maximum receiptive field size an output cell can have.
+(24,24) is the maximum receptive field size an output cell can have.

-For example, take the cell at (0,0) from the output image, due to the padding being "same", this cell will have a rather small receiptive field due to the padding cells in each layer being part of the field.
+For example, take the cell at (0,0) from the output image, due to the padding being "same", this cell will have a rather small receptive field due to the padding cells in each layer being part of the field.

 ![at (0,0)](./img/r_field(0,0).PNG)

-The receiptive field of the cell at (6,6) will be a lot bigger on the other hand, because the receiptive field contains no padding cells on any layer.
+The receptive field of the cell at (6,6) will be a lot bigger on the other hand, because the receptive field contains no padding cells on any layer.

 ![at (6,6)](./img/r_field(6,6).PNG)